Excel VBA MsgBox -11 Examples

 Icons:

-The MsgBox icons are a useful tool in Excel VBA for communicating with users in a clear and efficient way.
 There are four icons for the MsgBox function.
-You can use only one icon in a particular message box.
+You can use one icon in a message box only.

 Icon Code Value Description